duhby/hypixel.py/README.rst

 .. code:: python

    # This is because of a bug in the Windows Proactor Event Loop Policy
-   # which is the default on Windows.
+   # which is the default on Windows systems.
    asyncio.set_event_loop_policy(asyncio.WindowsSelectorEventLoopPolicy())

 Quick Example